FindMySchool LogoFindMySchool

 The sixth form is the school's crown.
 The 2021 Ofsted inspection awarded Outstanding for sixth-form provision, a rating that stands out in a school otherwise judged Good.
 The difference is tangible: sixth-formers access a carefully sequenced curriculum, work with subject specialists, and benefit from detailed curriculum planning that builds complexity progressively.

 A-level results bear this out.
-The school reports that 96% of leavers accepted university places, with students progressing to Oxford, Cambridge, Imperial College London, and other leading institutions.
-In the 2023-24 cohort, 65% went to university, 2% to apprenticeships, and 12% to employment.
+In the 2025 dataset, the school had 188 A-level exam entries and a strong grade profile.
+The school also reports students progressing to Oxford, Cambridge, Imperial College London, and other leading institutions.

-The Attainment 8 equivalent (A-level average grade distribution) shows 7% achieving A*, 17% achieving A, and 35% achieving B. These figures place students in the national typical band for A-level, not elite, but solid for a non-selective intake school.
+The current A-level grade distribution shows 10% achieving A*, 20% achieving A, and 30% achieving B, with 60% of grades at A* to B. These figures place students in a strong band for a non-selective intake school.

 The curriculum is the defining feature.
 Pimlico's leadership has mapped out exactly what pupils must learn and in what order.
 The trust's curriculum centre, based at Pimlico, develops subject schemes that emphasise "core knowledge" and regular retrieval practice.
 As the Ofsted report observed, "Most pupils recall key ideas and knowledge fluently in most aspects of the curriculum."